CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Related Work

-A pioneering work by \citeauthor{hidasi2015session}~\cite{hidasi2015session} introduced RNN into the field of recommender systems.
+To be specific, a pioneering work by Hidasi et al.~\cite{hidasi2015session} introduced RNN into the field of recommender systems.
 They trained a Gated Recurrent Unit (GRU) architecture to model the evolution of user interests, referred to as GRU4Rec.
-Following this idea, a lot of RNN variants have been proposed in the past three years.
-Specifically,~\cite{tan2016improved} proposed an improved GRU4Rec by introducing data augmentation and embedding dropout techniques. \citeauthor{hidasi2017recurrent}~\cite{hidasi2017recurrent} further proposed a family of alternative ranking objective functions with effective sampling tricks to improve the cross-entropy and pairwise ranking losses. ~\cite{quadrana2017personalizing} proposed a personalized sequential recommendation model with hierarchical recurrent neural networks, while ~\cite{gu2016learning, Elena} explored how to leverage content and context features to improve the recommendation accuracy further.
-More recently, researchers have proposed several other neural network architectures, including convolutional neural networks (CNN), Caser~\cite{Tang2018PTS} and NextItNet~\cite{yuan2019simple}, self-attention models SASRec~\cite{kang2018self}.
-Compared with RNN models, CNN and attention architectures are much easier to parallelize on GPUs.
+Following this idea, several other RNN variants have been proposed in the past three years. ~\cite{tan2016improved} proposed an improved GRU4Rec by introducing data augmentation and embedding dropout techniques.
+Hidasi and Karatzoglou~\cite{hidasi2017recurrent} further proposed a family of alternative ranking objective functions with effective sampling tricks to improve the cross-entropy and pairwise ranking losses. ~\cite{quadrana2017personalizing} proposed a personalized sequential recommendation model with hierarchical recurrent neural networks, while ~\cite{gu2016learning, Elena} explored how to leverage content and context features to improve the recommendation accuracy further.
+Recently, researchers have proposed several other neural network architectures, including convolutional neural networks (CNN) Caser~\cite{Tang2018PTS} and NextItNet~\cite{yuan2019simple}, self-attention models SASRec~\cite{kang2018self}.
+Compared with RNN models, CNN and attention architectures are much easier to be parallelized on GPUs.